jay23606/minimal-htmx/README.md

 # minimal-htmx (mhtmx.js)
 A minimal implementation of HTMX that I am writing to understand how HTMX might work without looking at the HTMX source code

-try it with an Active Search example that uses jsonplaceholder.typicode.com/users endpoint:
+Try it with an Active Search example that uses jsonplaceholder.typicode.com/users endpoint:

 https://raw.githack.com/jay23606/minimal-htmx/master/ex1.html